 Katharina Isabel Schmidt

-Professor James Q. Whitman (Supervisor), Professor John Fabian Witt (Reader), Professor Paul W. Kahn (Reader), Professor Dieter Grimm (Reader)
+Professors James Q. Whitman (chair), John Fabian Witt (reader), Paul W. Kahn (reader), and Dieter Grimm (reader)

 Ph.D.
 (History), Princeton University (in progress)